Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

 If you’re shopping for a premier coffee maker, then you need to know the basics.
 Even though these electric machines are ubiquitous kitchen tools, some people don’t know how to use them.
 With all the types of coffee makers on the market today, it’s easy to get confused.
-For example, coffee machines come in different designs with advanced features that affect the brewing process.
+For example, coffee machines come in different designs with advanced features that affect the brewing process, like pre-infusion.
 So, if you’re wondering what is a coffee maker, read on to see the most important details.

 Invented by Melitta Bentz in 1908, the drip coffee maker is as standard a kitchen tool as the microwave.
 Modern drip coffee machines offer convenient features like a programmable timer and multiple brew strength settings.
 In addition, some models have thermal carafes that keep your pot of coffee warm.
 That said, for the best cup of coffee, you need to know how the brewing cycle works.